H-Rawat/python-lessons/README.md

 **By default, the data-type returned from the `input()` function is a string.**

 **If we cast a string to an integer, it can only be a whole number.**

+---

+- `abs()` tells you how far a number is from 0.
+Also can be used to convert -ve numbers to +ve numbers